By Andrew Westcott 'MOWAN'

 Brace yourself for some waffle:

 Amateur radio is a technical hobby where an individual is permitted to operate radio transmitting (and receiving) equipment on any of a vast range of allocated frequencies, for the purpose of enjoyment and self-education.
 Those involved tend to have a good understanding of electronics and a fascination with radio generally.
-The hobby as a whole is pretty darned diverse, and can range from chatting to a friend a few miles away to bouncing signals off the moon, communicating using sattellites and anything radio-related in between.
+The hobby as a whole is pretty darned diverse, and can range from chatting to a friend a few miles away to bouncing signals off the moon, communicating using satellites and anything radio-related in between.
 For far more information on this absorbing occupation, see the web site of the Radio Society Of Great Britain.

 Obviously such privileges and freedom to transmit radio signals are not just given away - you have to earn them by passing examinations to prove you have the necessary technical knowledge and operating skills to operate the equipment correctly.
 Here in the UK we are fortunate in that we have a 3-tier licensing system, comprising the Foundation, Intermediate and Full licences.
 The higher the level of knowledge you are able to prove, the more freedom and power you are permitted.
-The Foundation course and exam is not too difficult and is intended this way to allow people easier access to the hobby, although at this level the power output and other privileges are severely restricted.
+The Foundation course and exam is not too difficult and is intended this way to allow people easier access to the hobby, although at this level the power output and other privileges are somewhat restricted.
 With further exams, extra privileges can be earned, up to those permitted by the Full licence.
 Once one of the exams have been passed here in the UK, Ofcom (on behalf of the government) grant you a unique identifying call sign which must be used to identify yourself on-air.

 In my case the call sign I have been granted is 'M0WAN'.
-In print this looks like a rather odd word but is in fact made up of the letter 'M' followed by a zero - this is currently the format used for full licencees based in the UK.
+In print this looks like a rather odd word but is in fact made up of the letter 'M' followed by a zero - this is currently the format used for full licensees based in the UK.
 The last 3 letters are issued in alphabetical sequence, mine happen to be W, A and N. Normally the call sign would be spelt out on air using the phonetic alphabet to ensure no letters were misheard.
 Using this method my call sign would be 'Mike Zero Whiskey Alpha November'.
 I would have liked 'M0OSE, but some rat had already taken it.

 I have been asked many times in the past why I bother with all that gear when I could just send an e-mail, go on Facebook or send a text message.
 Sensible questions really, but asked by people who do not understand the magic of making a contact with someone in another country using a radio you made yourself, feeding a home-made antenna system in the back garden - a completely self-contained communication setup, entirely independent of the internet or telephone lines.
 Part of the fun is that conditions are a bit unpredictable, so a well-designed antenna and knowledge of propagation variables is helpful.